 Ms. Barnhart founded Chorale Connecticut in 1996, a not-for-profit auditioned choral ensemble based in Meriden, CT.
 Since the Chorale’s inception she has served as its Artistic Director and conductor.
 Ms. Barnhart was also the director of The Travelers Choral Club, a non-profit organization under the auspices of Travelers Insurance of Hartford, CT, from 2006 to 2009.

 Ms. Barnhart has studied singing with professional soloist and master teacher Beverly Myers in New York City and with Robert Edwin, a master teacher specializing in Broadway technique.
 She attends the Connecticut American Choral Directors Association and the National Association of Teachers of Singing conferences whenever possible.
 The Chorus America’s “A Cappella Conducting Master Class” workshop held in Houston, TX in January 2010 gave Ms. Barnhart the opportunity to collaborate with other professionals and to refine her a cappella teaching skills.
 In 2011, Ms. Barnhart attended a vocal Pedagogy Workshop sponsored by the Boston Conservatory, which offered her a rare opportunity to acquire the most up to date information regarding voice production and vocal health, and to observe internationally acclaimed master teachers of voice.
+In early 2014 Ms. Barnhart directed the Connecticut Southern Regional Choir.
 These exciting and intense musical experiences have served to expand and deepen the scope of her professional development.

 In addition to directing Chorale Connecticut, Ms. Barnhart teaches voice in her Southington studio.
-She is also the director of the First United Methodist Church hand bell choir and substitutes as the pianist and Choir director as needed.
-She has served as director of the Southern Regional’s Choir.
+She is the Director of the First United Methodist Church Choir as well as the Director of the hand bell choir.